Nitish2773/Library-Management/README.md

+---

 # Library Management System

-The **Library Management System** is a web application designed to help users manage their book collections efficiently.
-It allows users to add new books, view a list of books, edit book details, and delete books from the library.
-The application is built with HTML for structure, CSS for styling, and JavaScript for interactivity and data handling, providing a user-friendly interface.
+The **Library Management System** is a web application designed to help users search for books in a library.
+The application retrieves book data from a remote database, allowing users to search for books based on various criteria, such as title, author, or genre.

 ## Features

-- **Add New Books:** Users can easily add books to the library.
+- **Search Books:** Users can search for books by title, author, or genre using an API to retrieve book data from a remote database.
-- **View Book List:** Users can see a list of all books in the library.
+- **View Book List:** Users can see a list of books returned from the search results.
-- **Edit Book Details:** Users can modify the details of any book in the library.
-- **Delete Books:** Users can delete books from the library collection.

 ## Demo